jonashackt/spring-boot-vuejs/README.md

 })
 ```

-Here we allow requests to the base URL of our Spring Boot App on port 8088 to be accessable from 8080.
+Here we allow requests to the base URL of our Spring Boot App on port 8088 to be accessible from 8080.

 Now we could use this configuration inside our Components, e.g. in `Hello.vue`:
 ```js